visgl/luma.gl/docs/api-reference/engine/program-manager.md

 will also be used as the name of the shader hook
 - `opts.header` (optional): code always included at the beginning of a hook function
 - `opts.footer` (optional): code always included at the end of a hook function

-### `addModuleInjection(module : Object, opts : Object)`

-Define a code injection for a particular hook function (defined by `addShaderHook`) and shader module.
-The injection code will be inserted into the hook function whenever the shader module is included.

-- `module`: module object for which the injection is being defined
-- `opts.hook`: the shader hook to inject into.
-This can be a hook function defined by `addShaderHook` or a predefined injection key (see below), prefixed by `vs:` for the vertex shader or `fs:` for the fragment shader.
-- `opts.injection`: the injection code
-- `opts.order` (optional): the priority with which to inject code into the shader hook.
-Lower priority numbers will be injected first

 ### getUniforms(program : Program) : Object